Battle of Sabugal: Erskine's role

 Major-General William Erskine commanded the Light Division during the battle.
 Wellington planned to have the Light Division and two brigades of cavalry circle behind Reynier's open left flank while the other four divisions attacked in front.
 When the day dawned with heavy fog, the other commanders decided to wait until visibility improved.
 Undeterred, Erskine peremptorily ordered Lieut-Colonel Thomas Sydney Beckwith's 1st Brigade forward.
 Instead of crossing the Côa beyond Reynier's flank, the brigade drifted to the left in the fog, crossed at the wrong location and struck the French left flank.

 Erskine, who was very nearsighted and mentally unbalanced, then became cautious and issued explicit instructions to Colonel George Drummond not to support his fellow brigade commander.
 At this point, Erskine rode off to join the cavalry, leaving the Light Division leaderless for the rest of the battle.
 Reynier switched most of his 10,000-man corps against Beckwith's 1,500 and pressed the light infantry back.
 When Drummond heard the sounds of battle approaching, he deduced that Beckwith's men were retreating.
 Disobeying orders, Drummond led his 2nd Brigade across the Côa and joined Beckwith.
 Together they drove the French back.

 When the mist cleared, Reynier saw the other four divisions advancing in front, led by Thomas Picton's 3rd Division.
 He quickly withdrew the bulk of the II Corps, leaving 3,000 men of his right flank to hold off four divisions.
 William Grattan of the 88th Foot noted of the badly outnumbered French, "They never fought better.
 So rapidly did they fire that instead of returning their ramrods, they stuck them in the ground and continued to fight until overpowered by our men."
 Reynier admitted the loss of 760 men.

 Aftermath

-The guerilla war proceeded till the end of the Peninsular war.